 WASHINGTON – Mothers should spend a great of time with their new-born babies in the first 3 years of the baby’s life, and especially during the first year.
 This is not about reasserting traditional societal norms and old-fashioned cultural values regarding the role of women as mothers.
-This is medical advice to new mothers, based on empirical scientific findings.
+This is medical advice to new mothers and fathers regarding the best way to raise healthy children, based on empirical scientific findings.

 Why babies need their mothers